Sanchit611/testing/README.md

 **Q: What explicit techniques mitigate overfitting?**
 Several layers of protection: dropout, weight decay, gradient clipping, and early stopping during training; the turnover and sparsity penalties plus a hard weight cap so no single alpha dominates; a quality pre filter that removes weak alphas before training; and walk forward refitting, so each refit only ever sees past data.
 Together these keep the model from concentrating on a few alphas or overfitting the training window.

+Because the training windows overlap heavily, the number of effectively independent observations per refit is modest relative to the parameter count, which is exactly why this regularization and the small model size matter.
+The strongest evidence that the model captures real signal rather than overfitting is the opposite of idea test and the out of sample results (§16): a pure overfit would not flip cleanly from positive to negative when the weights are reversed.

 **Q: How was the idea validated across different regions, sub universes, and alpha sets?**
 The model was developed and tested on US.
 To check it generalizes, the fit ranking was run across regions (US, and US + EU + JP), and the function held up well in those rankings (§16), which suggests the idea is not specific to one region.